Google Tag Manager

 Set the Trigger

-• Select "All Pages" to load on every page
+• Pick "All Pages" to load on every page (recommended)

-• Or create a custom trigger for specific pages only
+• Or create a custom trigger if you only want the widget on certain pages

 5